Sayuri Yamauchi

 Sayuri Yamauchi (山内 小百合, Yamauchi Sayuri), also known by the stage name Sayuri (紗ゆり), was a Japanese voice actress.
 Yamauchi voiced Itchy and Maude Flanders on the Japanese dub of The Simpsons.
-Sayuri was formerly affiliated with Kyu Production and affiliated with Aigumi at the time of her death.
-On March 6, 2012, Yamauchi died of cancer and was 55 years old at the time of her death.
+She was formerly affiliated with Kyu Production and affiliated with Aigumi at the time of her death.
+Yamauchi died of cancer on March 6, 2012, at the age of 55.